williamkwao/kwao.io/src/pages/blog/2020-04-18-how-to-improve-the-developer-experience-of-your-software-projects.md

 # Backstory

-I work on a small scrum team that owns about 6+ microservices.*One thing I have noticed is that there are some services that nobody on the team wants to touch.
+I work on a small scrum team that owns about 6+ micro services.
+One thing I have noticed is that there are some services that nobody on the team wants to touch.
 Initially, I thought it was only because not everyone had much experience working in those code bases but I noticed even my co-workers with much experience did not want to touch these services.
 What was actually wrong with these projects?
-The answer is — bad developer experience!*Here are a few things that I think we can do as a team to make these services great again.
+The answer is — bad developer experience!
+Here are a few things that I think we can do as a team to make these services great again.
 (Well, if they were ever great).

 - - -